Bagalamukhi the Paralyzer and How Stillness Moves Us Forward

 Stillness and movement work together and can help us sense what we deeply desire, what’s gotten us stuck, or how we might want to change.

 Bagalamukhi represents the idea in Tantra that many binaries—things that appear to be polar opposites—are actually two sides of the same coin.
 Stillness and movement, like dark and light, beauty and ugliness, and life and death, are simply aspects of a cycle; one always eventually gives way to the other.
-Bagalamukhi stuns Vishnu and the storm into stillness with movement, through her playful dance in the turmeric pond.
+Bagalamukhi stuns Vishnu and the storm into stillness with movement, through her playful dance.
 When the storm quieted, the universe could move forward again.

 In another story, a demon named Madan had gained the power of vak siddhi, the ability to make whatever he said come true.
 He ran his mouth all over town, wishing his enemies dead, and the gods couldn’t have that.
 So they petition Bagalamukhi for help.
 She uses her crane senses to catch him and immediately nails his tongue to the ground, stopping his speech.
 Just as she raises her great, Flintstones-style club to bash his head in, he looks up at her with great devotion, recognizing her as the great goddess, and asks that she spare him so he can worship her forever.
 She agrees.
 Her iconography usually includes Madan praying at her feet, his tongue eternally pinned to the ground.